Group SLOPE Penalized Low-Rank Tensor Regression: Introduction

-\black{Given positive scalars $a$ and $b$}, denote $a\sim b$ if $a/b\to 1$, \black{and} $a \asymp b$ if there exist uniform constants $c,C>0$ such that $ca\leq b\leq Ca$.
+Given positive scalars $a$ and $b$, denote $a\sim b$ if $a/b\to 1$, and $a \asymp b$ if there exist uniform constants $c,C>0$ such that $ca\leq b\leq Ca$.

 The remainder of this article is organized as follows.
-In Section \ref{sec:2}, we introduce a frontal slice sparse and low-rank tensor regression procedure, which optimizes the gSLOPE penalized CP low-rank tensor optimization problem.
-Section \ref{sec:3} makes statistical theory analysis for TgSLOPE procedure, including the TgFDR control at the prespecified level and the \black{asymptotically} minimax convergence \black{with respect to} the $\ell_2$-loss.
-An efficient and \black{globally convergent pDCAe algorithm} is proposed in Section \ref{sec:4}.
-Section \ref{sec:5} reports some numerical studies to verify performances of our proposed TgSLOPE approach.
+In Section \ref{sec:2}, we introduce a frontal slice sparse and low-rank tensor regression procedure, which optimizes the gSLOPE penalized LROD tensor optimization problem, and then the identifiability of parameters is analyzed.
+Section \ref{sec:3} makes statistical theory analysis for TgSLOPE procedure, including the TgFDR control at the prespecified level and the asymptotically minimax convergence with respect to the $\ell_2$-loss.
+An efficient and globally convergent pDCAe algorithm is proposed in Section \ref{sec:4}.
+Section \ref{sec:5} reports some numerical studies to verify the performance of our proposed TgSLOPE approach.
 Concluding remarks are drawn in Section \ref{sec:6}.
+All proofs are deferred to the Appendix.